mies/wercker-perceptor/views/concepts.md

 <a id="builds"></a>
 ## Builds

-Every time a push to git is done, Wercker pulls this commit.
-Wercker compiles, tests and packages the code.
+Every time a push to git is done, wercker pulls this commit. wercker compiles, tests and packages the code.

 When no compilation is needed, this step is skipped.
-This process is called building, and in Wercker each seperate push leads to one Build.
+This process is called building, and in wercker each seperate push leads to one Build.

 In the project overview there is a list of the latest builds.